kidando/learnopengl-odin/README.md

 # Learn OpenGL (https://learnopengl.com/) examples in Odin
-This repo contains code for the examples from the [https://learnopengl.com/](Learn OpenGl) site but written in Odin.
+This repo contains code for the examples from the [Learn OpenGl](https://learnopengl.com/) site but written in Odin.
 At the end of each chapter on the site, there is a link to C++ source code.
 This project replicates that but again, using Odin.

 ## What you need before you start
 - You will need to install Odin.
-The [https://odin-lang.org/docs/install/](Getting Started) guide has different options you can follow.
+The [Getting Started](https://odin-lang.org/docs/install/) guide has different options you can follow.
 - If you have Odin already, I suggest that you update it.
 I will be using the most recent build of odin as of the time I uploaded this repo onto github.
 - You will need a text editor or IDE.
-This project was a put together in [https://code.visualstudio.com/](VS Code) (and on Win11) and takes advantage of the tasks feature (more about that below)
+This project was a put together in [VS Code](https://code.visualstudio.com/) (and on Win11) and takes advantage of the tasks feature (more about that below)
 - That's it.
 Odin ships with the libraries needed to follow along with the tutorials on learnopengl.
 Plus the additional assets required are contained in the project.

 ## Changes compared the C++ versions